radiodiagnostica/resnet-cem-histo/PAPER.md

 ## Conclusion and Future Directions

 Our study demonstrates the potential of deep learning techniques in predicting hormone receptor status from contrast-enhanced mammography images.
-While our results are promising, they should be considered preliminary given the limitations of our study.
+While our results are promising and competitive with other imaging-based approaches, they should be considered preliminary given the limitations of our study.

 Future research directions should focus on addressing these limitations and further validating the approach: